 Quality of lecturers

-Of course, the professional development of university lecturers doesn’t stop once they obtain the UTQ.
-Universities offer a variety of programmes and courses after the UTQ, such as specialist courses, individual coaching, peer review, the Senior (University) Teaching Qualification (STQ) and the educational leadership course.
+Of course, the professional development of lecturers doesn’t stop once they obtain the UTQ.
+Universities offer a variety of programmes and courses both before and after the UTQ, such as specialist courses, individual coaching, peer review, the Senior University Teaching Qualification (STQ) and the educational leadership course.